pawelad/verse/README.md

 Feel free to use, ask, fork, star, report bugs, fix them, suggest enhancements, add functionality and point out any mistakes.
 Thanks!

-Take a look [here][verse running locally] if you want to run Verse locally.
+Also, take a look [here][verse running locally] if you want to run Verse locally.

 ## Tests
 Package was tested with the help of `py.test` and `tox` on Python 3.4, 3.5